 The CoCoMo Team

-I am a behavioural ecologist interested in communication in social mammals and its self-regulated coordination.
+I am a behavioral ecologist interested in communication in social mammals and its self-regulated coordination.
 In meerkats, I study the interaction aspect of communication such as the timing of the vocalisation and the social dynamics of vocal exchanges.
 I also explore breathing as a potential indicator of vocalisation intention and as a possible social cue aiding in regulation of signalling turns.

 Communication & Collective Movement • Turn-taking • Meerkats • Hyrax